-Discontines and Exchange Board of India Photograph, POI, POA, PAN of individual promoters holding control - either directly or indirectly.
-Copies of the Memorandum and Articles of Association and certificate of incorporation.
-Copy of the Board Resolution for investment in securities market.
+• Photograph, POI, POA, PAN of individual promoters holding control - either directly or indirectly. • Copies of the Memorandum and Articles of Association and certificate of incorporation. • Copy of the Board Resolution for investment in securities market. • Authorised signatories list with specimen signatures.
+Partnership firm • Copy of the balance sheets for the last 2 financial years (to be · · · · · submitted every year). • Certificate of registration (for registered partnership firms only). • Copy of partnership deed.
 Authorised signatories list with specimen signatures.
-Partnership firm Copy of the balance sheets for the last 2 financial years (to be submitted every year).
-Certificate of registration (for registered partnership firms only).
-Copy of partnership deed.
-Authorised signatories list with specimen signatures.
 Photograph, POI, POA, PAN of Partners.
-Trust • Copy of the balance sheets for the last 2 financial years (to be submitted every year).
-Certificate of registration (for registered trust only). • Copy of Trust deed. • List of trustees certified by managing trustees/CA. TILIE Photograph, POI, POA, PAN of Trustees.
+Trust • Copy of the balance sheets for the last 2 financial years (to be submitted every year). • Certificate of registration (for registered trust only).
+Copy of Trust deed. • List of trustees certified by managing trustees/CA. Photograph, POI, POA, PAN of Trustees.
 HUF PAN of HUF.
-Deed of declaration of HUE / List of sensurements.
-Deed of declaration of HUF/ List of coparceners.
-Reply pass book/bank statement in the name of HUE Bank pass-book/bank statement in the name of HUF.
-Photograph, POL POA, PAN of Karta.
-Unincorporated Photograph, POI, POA, PAN of Karta.
-Proof of Evistance / Constitution document Proof of Existence/Constitution document.Resolution of the managing body & Power of Attorney association or a body of granted to transact business on its behalf. individuals Authorized signatories list with specimen signatures.
-Banks/Institutional • Copy of the constitution/registration or annual Investors report/balance sheet for the last 2 financial years.
-IIIV ESTOIS Authorized signatories list with specimen signatures.
+Deed of declaration of HUF/ List of coparceners. • Bank pass-book/bank statement in the name of HUF.
+Photograph, POI, POA, PAN of Karta.
+Unincorporated Proof of Existence/Constitution document. association or a • Resolution of the managing body & Power of Attorney body of granted to transact business on its behalf. individuals Authorized signatories list with specimen signatures.
+Banks/Institutional • Copy of the constitution/registration or annual Investors report/balance sheet for the last 2 financial years. • Authorized signatories list with specimen signatures.
 Foreign Portfolio Copy of SEBI registration certificate.
 Investors (FPI) Authorized signatories list with specimen signatures.
 Army/Government Self-certification on letterhead.
-Bodies Authorized signatories list with specimen signatures. i .
+Bodies Authorized signatories list with specimen signatures.
+204100 0

 Registered Society Copy of Registration Certificate under Societies Registration Act, 1860.
-List of Managing Committee members.
-Committee resolution for persons authorised to act as authorised signatories with specimen signatures.
-True copy of Society Rules and Bye Laws certified by the Chairman/Secretary
+List of Managing Committee members. • Committee resolution for persons authorised to act as authorised signatories with specimen signatures. • True copy of Society Rules and Bye Laws certified by the Chairman/Secretary.